Animals, Climate Change and Global Health

 Session 3: Animals in Crises – November 11, 2020

 The ongoing climate crisis, in combination with the Corona crisis, has made it patently clear that disasters are here to stay.
 Our future and the future of non-human animals will critically depend on whether, and to what extent, our interests are being considered in disaster regulation.
 More information

 Session 4: Animals Affected by Climate Change – November 20, 2020

 We want to gain a deeper understanding of which animals are most vulnerable to climate change and how action in response to climate change is affecting animals.
 Will climate change do more good or harm to animals, and how can we tell?
 More information

 Session 5: Animals as Drivers of Climate Change – December 9, 2020

 A focal point of this session will be the link between agriculture and climate change.
 We’d also like to gather thoughts on envisioning a post-animal agriculture future and on the role and status of animals in a changing climate.
 More information

-Reflecting on the insights from the previous sessions, we are looking to assemble scholars to map future areas of research at the juncture of animal studies, climate change and global health.
-What have we learned from the previous sessions about the gaps and frontiers of research?
+We will reflect on the insights from the previous sessions and identify ways of moving forward in theory and practice.
+Specifically, we are looking to assemble scholars to map future areas of research at the juncture of animal studies, climate change, racial injustice and global health.
 More information

 All photos: © Jo-Anne McArthur / We Animals, except header photo: © Kelly Guerin / We Animals.
 Used with permission of We Animals Media